Jarzka/stylefy/README.md

 ## Multi-instance support (frontend)

 Multi-instance support is meant for running multiple apps using stylefy on the same web page.
 This is currently possible if every app is built separately (every app contains its own JS file).
-Also, if you run multiple stylefy apps on the same domain and have HTML5 localstorage caching turned on, you might want to consider using multi-instance support so that every app gets is own cache.
+Also, if you run multiple stylefy apps on the same domain and have HTML5 local storage caching turned on, you might want to consider using multi-instance support so that every app gets is own cache.

 To setup multi-instance support, use your app name as a suffix in the **style** tag id.